-The impact on protected flora and fauna will exist only locally, but this impact will not lead to the loss of any specie.
-The Project has been designed even from the beginning to fully comply with the requirements and norms imposed by Romanian and European environmental legislation.
+The impacts on protected flora and fauna will occur only locally, but these impacts will not lead to the disappearance of any species.
+The mining project was designed even from the beginning to meet all Romanian and European environmental legal requirements.

-The company believes the fact that the project impact on environment remains significant, especially because covers previous impacts.
-But, the investments required to ecologically restore/rehabilitate Roşia Montană area in order to address current complex environmental issues, are only achievable following the implementation of some economic projects that will generate and warrant implementation of some direct and responsible actions as a component of base principles of sustainable development concepts.
-Clean processes and technologies may be developed only in the presence of a solid economic environment fully compliant with the environment that will also resolve previous impacts of anthropic activities.
+The company believes that the project's impact on the environment remains significant, especially because the project will cover previous environmental impact.
+But, the investments required to restore/rehabilitate Roṣia Montană area in order to resolve current complex environmental issues, are possible only after the implementation of economic projects capable of generating and warranting responsible and direct courses of action as a base component of sustainable development concepts.
+Clean economic processes and technologies may develop only in the presence of a solid economic system, in a total respect towards environment that will resolve even previous impacts caused by all anthropic activities.

-The base documents of the Project are in fact an unbiased reason of its implementation, considering the highly complex environmental commitment within Roşia Montană area.
+Project's base documents are an unbiased reasoning of its implementation, taking into account the complex environmental commitments assumed for Rosia Montană area.